 Blank and Secure is a portable deletion tool that you can store on a USB stick.
 It “shreds” files by overwriting the data with zeros before deleting, making recovery impossible.

 When macOS Sierra was released, Apple removed the secure delete option for both the Trash Can and the Terminal.
-To shred files you’d like to remove from Macs, you’ll need to use a shredding app like Secure File Deletion – Digital File Shredder.
-However, it does cost $4.99 to download.
+To shred files you’d like to remove from Macs, you’ll need to use a shredding app like High Secure Shredder for Mac.
+However, it does cost $49.99 to download.

 In case you didn’t know, the popular cross-platform tool CCleaner for PCs and Macs not only does automatic clean-up of your browser cookies, trackers, internet history, download history, cache and even individual session activity; it also has an option for Secure Deletion of files.